Frequently Asked Questions

 - Web: The web app is live at app.silentsuite.io.

-- Android: A dedicated Android sync adapter is available from Google Play and direct APK channels such as GitHub Releases, Zapstore, and F-Droid.
+- Android: A dedicated Android sync adapter is available from Google Play, Obtainium, Zapstore, and GitHub Releases.
+Official F-Droid inclusion is pending.

-- Desktop: Use the SilentSuite Bridge with any CalDAV/CardDAV app (Thunderbird, macOS Calendar, GNOME Calendar, and more).
+- Desktop: Use the SilentSuite Bridge with supported CalDAV/CardDAV apps (Thunderbird, macOS Calendar, GNOME Calendar, and more).

 Privacy & Security